noreynolds/notes/docs/aws/ccp/waf.md

 * Apply reviews early in the design phase

 ## Operational Excellence
-The ability to support development and run workloads effectively, gain insight into their operations and to continuously improve supported orocesses and procedures.
+The ability to support development and run workloads effectively, gain insight into their operations and to continuously improve supported processes and procedures.

 ### Design Principles
 * Organize -> Prepare -> Operate -> Resolve